Exayn/documentation/website/docs/guides/auth/sign-requests.md

 # Sign Requests

-EzeXchange.API uses a secure authentication mechanism similar to Binance's SIGNED requests.
+Exayn uses a secure authentication mechanism similar to Binance's SIGNED requests.
 Each request must be accompanied by a signature generated using your secret API key.
 This ensures the security and authenticity of every API call.

 ## Which Requests Need to be Signed?